Test template with your data

 Note

-Template test and download option
+Template test and available options to preview or download the result

 • Problem description: A brief summary of the error.